I want to share with you the 5 best kids play kitchens that will meet the needs of everyone!

 Children should be encouraged to play with any toy they would like.

-However, due to societal pressures, kids, even at a young age, are taught that pink is for girls and blue is for boys.
+However, due to societal pressures, boys, even at a young age, are taught that pink is for girls and blue is for boys.

 Kitchens, strollers and dolls are also often items that are labeled as “girls” toys.